 Jeans, Sir James Hopwood (1877-1946), born Ormskirk, Lancashire.
 Educated Trinity College, Cambridge, second wrangler 1898, physicist, mathematician, cosmologist, author of many books on astronomy.
 He made fundamental contributions to the theories of radiation and stellar evolution, and with Hoyle and Gold proposed the Steady State theory of the universe (ODNB).

+Lassell, William (1799-1880), born in Bolton, educated in Rochdale, a brewer with a love of engineering and planetary astronomy.
+In 1839 he built his own 9″ refractor in a cast iron tube, which he mounted beneath an observatory dome.
+He established his Starfield Observatory near Liverpool with a 24-inch Reflector for which he made the mirror, mounted on his own experimental equatorial mount.
+In Lassell moved further out of Liverpool to Bradstones.
+In 1855, he built a 48″ reflector, which he installed in Malta 1861-65 because of the better observing conditions compared to England, and made discoveries in Orion’s Trapezium cluster.
 “It was William Lassell who first overcome the problems involved in figuring large mirrors by means of steam-powered machinery, for while it is true that Lord Rosse had steam-powered a mirror-making machine before Lassell, it was the Lassell-Nasmyth arrangement which formed a prototype.
 And without doubt, it was to be the Liverpool brewer who first solved the engineering problems that were inherent in mounting a large speculum metal mirror upon a smooth roller-bearing controlled, iron equatorial mount.
 The modern equatorial tracking of objects across the sky, with a large optical aperture, therefore, is very much a Lassell contribution”.
 (Allan Chapman, ;William Lassell and the discovery of Triton (1846)’, 1996).

 Lassell demonstrated the quality and power of his own large reflectors by discovering in 1846 Triton, the largest moon of Neptune, in 1848 independently co-discovering Hyperion, a moon of Saturn, and in 1851 discovering Ariel and Umbriel, two moons of Uranus (ODNB).

-Leadbetter, Charles (1681-1744), born in the village of Cronton, who briefly practised as a government excise officier in the West Midlands.
+Leadbetter, Charles (1681-1744), born in the village of Cronton, who briefly practised as a government excise officer in the West Midlands.
 A writer on astronomy and mathematics, his output included works on positional astronomy and the use slide rules and gauging for the purpose of excise calculations (ODNB).

 Perry, Stephen Joseph (1833-1889), born London, but became a Jesuit priest and educator, always associated with Stonyhurst College from 1860, and as Director of its Observatory from 1868 (see below).
 His main contributions were in the fields of magnetism and solar physics.
 He took a leading part in two Transit of Venus expeditions, and four eclipse expeditions, and lost his life in the 1889 solar eclipse expedition to the Salut Isles.
-See; George Bishop, ‘Stephen Perry, Forgotten Jesuit Scientist and Educator’, Journal BAA, 89, 5 (1979), 473-84 (Wikipedia; ODNB).
+See; George Bishop, (ODNB; (Obit., MNRAS, 50 (1890), 169-75; Bishop 1979 ).

 Porthouse, William (1878-1964), born Burgh-by-Sands, Cumberland, who worked for the Manchester Cororation on sewage and river management.
 A populariser of astronomy he lectured widely and made broadcasts.
 An important member of the Manchester Astronomical Society, he was active observer using a 13-inch reflector once owned by N. E. Green (Obit., QJRAS, 6 (1965), 249-50).

 Weld, Alfred (1823-1890), born Ludworth, England, educated at Stoneyhurst College.
-Science teacher who studied theology in 1851 and became director of the Observatory (1856-60) at Stoney College (Udias 2003; List of Fellows and Associates deceased Weld, Alfred, MNRAS, 51 (1891), 198-9).
+Science teacher who studied theology in 1851 and became director of the Observatory (1856-60) at Stoney College (Udias 2003; Obit., MNRAS, 51 (1891), 198-9).

 Whittaker, Edmund Taylor (1873-1956), born at 7 Virginia Street, Southport.
-Educated at Manchester Grammar School, then Trinity College, Cambridge, graduating second wrangler in 1895 (see Dublin).
+Educated at Manchester Grammar School, then Trinity College, Cambridge, graduating second wrangler in 1895 – see Dublin.

-Wolfendale, Sir Arnold W. [FRS] (1927- ) born Rugby, astronomer who graduated from manchester University (see Durham; Warwickshire; Wiki; ‘Profile: Prof. Sir Arnold Wolfendale FRS’, A&G, 49 (2008), p.4.11).
+Wolfendale, Sir Arnold W. [FRS] (1927-2020) born Rugby, astronomer who graduated from manchester University ( Wiki; ‘Profile: Prof. Sir Arnold Wolfendale FRS’, A&G, 49 (2008), p.4.11) – see Durham; Warwickshire.